2ndcouteau/21sh/README.md

 # 21SH

 This project is the reproduction of a shell.
-I had to implemente lot of features.
+I had to implement lot of features.
 The mind is to make it from scratch.
 This is a solo project.